 You can create your own implementation of the Conversion interface so it can be used in fields annotated with Parsed.

-A varargs constructor can be used on your implementation so it can also be initialized with String... args
+A varargs constructor can be used on your implementation so it can also be initialized with String... args.

-For example, the following custom implementation splits a String
+For example, the following custom implementation splits a String into a String[] based on a given delimiter.

 class Splitter implements Conversion<String, String[]> {